Income Tax Fraud Lawyer in Pittsburgh, PA

 There is a significant difference under the law between intentionally trying to defraud the government and making a simple mistake on your taxes.
 If you made an innocent error, the state and federal governments will want it corrected and you may have to pay interests or fines.
 However, negligent mistakes on your tax returns do not typically lead to criminal charges – intentional misrepresentations do.
 For prosecutors to bring and prove tax fraud charges against you, they must show that you had the intent to defraud and took knowing steps toward doing so.

-Contact a Pittsburgh Fraud Attorney to Defend You
+Contact a Pittsburgh Income Tax Fraud Attorney Today

 There are a number of ways to defend against tax fraud or tax evasion charges, including that you had no intent to defraud the government or that you were unaware of the fraudulent activity.
 For instance, you may have proof that you made an innocent mistake on your returns.
 You may also have evidence that your accountant, employees, spouse, or business partners knew about the inaccurate information while you did not.